kadena-io/marmalade/pact/marmalade.md

 - `guard`: guard of the minted account
 - `amount`: amount to be minted

-`policy::enforce-mint` function of the policy contract is executed at `mint`.
+`policy-manager.enforce-mint` calls `policy:enforce-mint` in stored token-policies, and the function is executed at `ledger.mint`.

 ### Burn Token